mathspp/mathspp/pages/02.blog/lsbasi-apl-part3/item.en.md

 We have been building up, but now we are going to investigate the items of the arrays: the things we call _scalars_.
 In APL, _scalars_ are arrays with empty shape (i.e. with shape `[]`).
-We may refer to them loosely as arrays with "_no shape_", but please bear in mind that is technically incorrect.
+We may refer to them loosely as arrays with "_no shape_", but please bear in mind that that is technically incorrect.
-In the arrays above we have seen the numbers 1 to 16 are scalars.
+In the arrays above we have seen that the numbers 1 to 16 are scalars.
 To be introduced next, characters are also scalars.
 But anything can be made a scalar and used inside other arrays.
 The monadic _Enclose_ primitive (`⊂`) is used to turn its right argument into a scalar and we will see shortly how it works.